 Bandra Station Market

 The lane near the Bandra station (super easy to spot) has dozens of furniture shops in a line.
-Not just furniture, they have tons of shops lined up that sell frames for mirrors that you’d like to set up at your home.
+They also have tons of shops lined up that sell frames for mirrors that you’d like to set up at home.

 What To Expect: From steel cupboards to wooden furniture, beds, tables, you can pretty much get anything here.